Andrew L. Stone

 Andrew Lysander Stone (July 16, 1902 – June 9, 1999) was an American screenwriter, film director and producer.
 He was nominated for an Academy Award for Best Original Screenplay for the film Julie in 1957 and received a star on the Hollywood Walk of Fame in 1960.

-Known for his hard-hitting, realistic films, Stone frequently collaborated with his first wife, editor and producer Virginia Lively Stone (m 1946).
+Known for his hard-hitting, realistic films, Stone frequently collaborated with his second wife, editor and producer Virginia Lively Stone (m.
+1946).
 Though few of his films achieved mainstream success, Stone was nominated for an Academy Award for Best Original Screenplay for his 1956 thriller Julie.

 Stone's stories frequently featured characters called Cole, Pringle and Pope, usually in law enforcement and interchangeably played by the same actors—Jack Kruschen, Barney Phillips and John Gallaudet.
 Roles with those names were included in A Blueprint for Murder, The Night Holds Terror, Julie, Cry Terror! and The Decks Ran Red.

 Career

 Born in Oakland, California, Andrew L. Stone attended the University of California.
 He built a movie theater in his back yard, with two projectors and seats for 50 kids.
 Films were bought at a dollar a reel.

 Stone worked for a film exchange for Universal after school and on Sundays.
 "I wanted anything I could get to do with films - rewinding, splicing, projecting," he once said.

 In the mid-'20s, he moved to Hollywood and worked in a laboratory.
 He also worked in Universal's prop department.